-If your child tests positive using the home test kit, guidance as of Tuesday 11, 2022 advises that they should not come to school, they and their close contacts should self-isolate and you should take your child to a Covid 19 test centre to get a PCR test.
+If your child tests positive using the home test kit, guidance as of Tuesday 11, 2022 advises that they should not come to school, they should self-isolate and you should take your child to a Covid 19 test centre to get a PCR test.
 PCR tests have been temporarily suspended for anyone who tests positive on a LFD test.
 With high COVID-19 rates, the risk of a positive LFD result being false is very small.

-If the result of the PCR is negative, your child can return to school and close contacts will no longer need to isolate.
+If the result of the PCR is negative, your child can return to school.

 Please report a positive Lateral Flow Test result and later a PCR via email to the RASemail@example.com and please call 01225 832936.

 What to do should your child have a positive case of Covid-19 outside of the holidays?

 If your child has tested positive for Covid-19 during the holidays and they will not be returning to school then please inform the school immediately by phoning the main school number 01225 832936 between 8am and 4pm.
 You will be transferred to the relevant member of staff.
 After 4pm, at weekends, or any time the school is closed, please email RASfirstname.lastname@example.org and RASemail@example.com